apple/cups/README.txt

 INTRODUCTION

     CUPS provides a portable printing layer for UNIX(r)-based operating systems.
-It has been developed by Easy Software Products to promote a standard printing solution for all UNIX vendors and users.
+It was developed by Easy Software Products and is now owned and maintained by Apple Inc. to promote a standard printing solution for all UNIX vendors and users.
 CUPS provides the System V and Berkeley command-line interfaces.

     CUPS uses the Internet Printing Protocol ("IPP") as the basis for managing print jobs and queues.
 The Line Printer Daemon